nfdi4objects/n4o-graph-importer/README.md

 #### POST /mappings/:id/append

 Directly add mappings to the triple store, bypassing the receive/load workflow.
 Directly added triples are not stored in the staging area so they will not persist a load operation of the selected mapping source.
-The format of mappings data (same as supported by [POST /mappings/:id/receive](#post-mappingsidreceive)) is detected automatically from the first line.

-*Not implemented yet!*
+Expects a JSON array with mappings in JSKOS format.

 #### POST /mappings/:id/detach

 Directly remove mappings from the triple store.
 This operation is not reflected in the staging area so it will not persist a load operation of the seleceted mapping source.
-The format of mappings data (same as supported by [POST /mappings/:id/receive](#post-mappingsidreceive)) is detected automatically from the first line.
-Passing non-existing mappings does not result in an error.

-*Not implemented yet!*
+Expects a JSON array with mappings in JSKOS format.
+Non-existing mappings are ignored.

 #### GET /mappings/:id/stage/